djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 <img src="docs/6.35mm-lead-former.jpg" alt="6.35mm-lead-former" />

 There is likely going to be a bit of a bend in a PCB of this size, so make sure your sockets are tight to the board before soldering them down.
-I find it's quicker to tack one leg, flip the board, and then use your finger to **gentely** push the socket down while reheating the single solder joint.
+I find it's quicker to tack one leg, flip the board, and then use your finger to **gently** push the socket down while reheating the single solder joint.
 You can also tape/blue tack the sockets before soldering (takes longer) or buy the fancy sockets that snap into the board but that will get really expensive give the component count here.

 The single row jumpers JP1, JP7, and JP8 are tight between the adjacent sockets, so make sure they fit before you completely solder the IC sockets down.

+The resistor networks RP1 and RP2 and are also tight against the 50 pin disk connector J1, so I installed a cable first to confirm clearance and then angled the networks back a bit before soldering them in.